MitaJuanita/DA_project/README.md

 My name is Sherminta Lawrence, and I am a Data Analyst/Interface Analyst with over 10 years of experience in hospital data analytics and EMR integration.
 This repository showcases my skills, projects, and progress in healthcare data analytics.

 In my spare time, I explore new tools and techniques to gain insights into solving complex problems.
-I believe that data tells a compelling story—one that can illuminate systemic issues often hidden in the noise.

 [View My Resume/CV](#)